warlof/seat-migrator/README.md

 # Usage instructions
 Version of this package are strongly tied to the SeAT version which should be migrate.

-Upgrader version will always match with SeAT core origin version in order to avoid any troubles.
+This package version will always match with SeAT core origin version in order to avoid any troubles.

+## Requirement
+In order to use this package, you need a working installation from both source and target SeAT version.

+Both Installation may be on different server, it's handled by the script.

+Database from both installation must be reachable from the server where the package is installed (source).

 ## Process